opencord/cord/docs/install.md

 The included POD configs are generally named `<profile>-<scenario>.yml`.

+POD configs are used during a build by passing them with the `PODCONFIG` variable to `make` - ex: `make PODCONFIG=rcord-virtual.yml config`

 ### Profiles

 The set of services that XOS on-boards into CORD -- the  _Service Graph_, and